Josh-Rentrope/UnethicalRobot/README.md

 # UnethicalRobot
 A project to show good code design patterns and practices in Unreal.

-The quick setup is to download UE 5.6+, clone this repo, open the UnethicalRobot.uproject at the root of the project, and then open the MainLevel.umap.
+The quick setup is to download UE 5.6+, clone this repo (or unzip a zip from the [releases page](https://github.com/Josh-Rentrope/UnethicalRobot/tags)), open the UnethicalRobot.uproject at the root of the project, and then open the MainLevel.umap.

 The game mode should be set to "FunctionalGameTestMode", as the controller and pawn that spawns will have most of the functionality needed.